Last Updated on 14/02/2024 by Dochlaggie. Post first published on September 9, 2023.

 Are Pomeranians Smart?

-Pomeranians are very smart dogs.
+Pomeranians are very smart small dogs.
 Their intelligence speaks for their bright attention span and quick response.

-Teaching them tricks or new commands isn't a hassle either, because they're vigilant about their surroundings and have the tendency to observe every nook and cranny with close attention to detail.
+Teaching them tricks or new commands isn’t a hassle either because they’re vigilant about their surroundings and tend to observe every nook and cranny with close attention to detail.

-With that said, their ability to communicate and display affection also counts for their intelligence and sharp instinct.
-Pomeranians are good at reading people's emotions and will provide care when necessary.
+Their ability to communicate and display affection also counts for their intelligence and sharp instincts.
+Pomeranians are good at reading people’s emotions and will provide care when necessary.

 Are Pomeranians Easy To Train?